fordringd2008/DFCountDownButton/README.md

 ### Manually

-Copy DFCountDownButtonn.h JKCountDownButton.m in JKCountDownButton/ to your project.
+Copy DFCountDownButtonn.h DFCountDownButtonn.m in DFCountDownButton/ to your project.

 ## Usage
 ### Code